Community unites against Petrochem proposal

 No new tar sands

 A recent U.S. Geological Survey report found petroleum-related gases in two Oxnard groundwater wells sited directly over cyclic steam oil recovery operations, and possibly a third.
-An operator is proposing 79 new tar sands wells near multiple water wells between Oxnard and Camarillo.
-Currently, the oil operator’s application to the county under an antiquated permit doesn’t even require a review of the potential hazards to our health.
+An operator was proposing 79 new tar sands wells near multiple water wells between Oxnard and Camarillo, but the county shut them down for mass violations of their permits.

 Environmental justice for Oxnard